r-crosswords/aotw/exolve-README.md

 Note that you can unhighlight the current clue before printing by clicking on any black square or clicking on the puzzle title.

+If it does not make sense for some chunks of text or some HTML elements to be printed (for example, some instructions that only make sense in interactive mode), you can enclose them in an HTML element (such as a `DIV` or a `SPAN`) that has the class `xlv-dont-print`.

+## Layout

+This is a quick summary of layout-related notes (already covered in various sections above).
+This summary only applies to on-display layout (see above for print layout).

+The layout of the crossword depends on the available width.
+This description assumes a standard 15x15 grid with Across and Down clues—the layout may vary a bit if you have oversized grids, or more clues panels (such as `exolve-nodir` clues).

+If the `columnar-layout` option is used, then the clues are rendered in a newspaper-like manner, possibly starting under the grid, and spilling over into all available columns, while trying to keep the heights of all columns equal.
+If you choose this option, and you have clues with annotations/solutions available, please note that as the annotations get revealed progressively, the clues panel layout may shift around a bit.

+Without the `columnar-layout` option, if the width is enough for three columns, then the layout has the two clues panels laid out horizontally to the right of the grid.
+If the width is wide enough for only one column, then the layout has the clues panels laid out vertically under the grid.

+If the width is wide enough for exactly two columns, then the two clues panels get rendered side-by-side, under the grid.
+This is the choice I made, as laying them out to the right of the grid (under one another) would typically make a very long second column (especially long if all annotations are revealed), compared to the height of the first column (that contains the grid).

+However, if the `clues-panel-lines` option is used, it's likely that the clues panels will not get unduly tall, so in that case, even in two-column rendering, we lay out the clues panels to the right of the grid.
+You can also use the `clues-at-right-in-two-columns` option to force this kind of rendering in two-column mode.

 ## API

 The Exolve code creates only the following names at global scope: